-Among the Bungalow Camps, Castle Mountain and Wapta offer good sport.
+Castle Mountain, Wapta and O'Hara Bungalow Camps offer good sport.
 Within easy reach of Castle Mountain Camp are Vista Lake (11⁄2 miles), Boom Lake (4 miles), Boom Creek, Twin Lakes, Altrude River and the Altrude Lakes.
 Wapta, too, is a splendid centre and it is but two and a half miles to Sherbrooke Lake.
+Restocking has worked wonders with Lake O'Hara.

 Around Lake Louise reasonably good fishing is afforded in the Pipestone River, Consolation Lake, the Upper Bow Lakes and other places.
 The open season for fishing in the national parks is from July 1st to September 30th, inclusive.
-There is a Dominion Government Fishing Inspector at Banff, from whom full and reliable information can be obtained.
+There is a Domi iton Government Fishing Inspector at Banff, from whom full and reliable information can be obtained.